This information is intended for use by health professionals

 There are no data on the effect of idarucizumab on fertility (see section 5.3).

 In a phase III study the safety of Praxbind has been evaluated in 503 patients, who had uncontrolled bleeding or required emergency surgery or procedures and were under treatment with Pradaxa (dabigatran etexilate), as well as in 224 volunteers in phase I studies.
+One paediatric patient was treated in the context of a paediatric safety trial.
 Furthermore, 359 patients were enrolled in a global idarucizumab administration surveillance program to collect data on usage patterns in a real-world-setting.

 No adverse reactions have been identified.